 Cool Springs Station

-Two words for this amazing place – original Route 66 gas station and the movie “Cars”!
+Two words for this amazing place – the original Route 66 gas station and the movie “Cars”!
 Yes, this little gas station, as well as surrounding areas, served as an inspiration for the famous animated movie “Cars”.
 Make a quick stop to greet friendly owners and take a few fun Route 66 photos!

 Hackberry is another mining town named after the hackberry tree found in the nearby areas.
 One of the most famous buildings in town is the general store.
 Opened in 1934, the store has many gadgets, signs, mementos, billboards, and artifacts from the old times as well as vintage cars outside